Time adaptivity in model predictive control: Time adaptivity in MPC

-\paragraph{\bf (2) Online approach: Compute an adaptive time grid for each time horizon in the MPC iteration} For a given prediction interval $[t^i_0,t^i_{N-1}]$ at each MPC iteration $i$, we make use of the a-posteriori error estimation { \eqref{est-thm31mu}} for the state to compute an adaptive time grid within the current time horizon.
-Note that $t_0^0 := 0$ is the initial time.
+Therefore, for a given prediction interval $[t_i,t_i^{N}]$ at each MPC iteration $i$, we make use of the a-posteriori error estimation { \eqref{est-thm31mu}} for the state to compute an adaptive time grid within the current time horizon.
+Note that $t_0 := 0$ is the initial time.
 The scheme is visualized in Figure~\ref{fig:MPConline}.

-For a given number of degrees of freedom $N$ the algorithm distributes the time instances according to the error estimation {\eqref{est-thm31mu}} in subintervals of the same length $t^i_{N-1}-t^i_0 = \bar{T}$.
-The resulting adaptive time grid in each iteration level $i$ is related to the \textit{optimal} state of a corresponding open loop problem.
+For a given number of degrees of freedom $N$ the algorithm distributes the time instances within the prediction horizon $[t_i,t_i^N]$ according to the error estimation \eqref{est-thm31mu}, where we assume that all prediction horizons have the same length $t_i^{N}-t_i = \bar{T}$.
+The resulting adaptive time grid at each time instance $t_i$ is related to the \textit{optimal} state of the corresponding open loop subproblem of the current MPC step.
 Again, we assume that the heuristic assumptions of Remark~\ref{rem:heuristic} hold true which enables an efficient computation.
-The approach is summarized below in Algorithm~\ref{Alg:NMPC_on}.
+The approach is summarized in Algorithm~\ref{Alg:NMPC_on} in Section \ref{sec:intro} .

 \begin{rmk}[Warm start] In order to make computations even more efficient, the information of the previous MPC iteration can be used as a \textit{warm} start for the next MPC iteration.
 In particular, after a coarsening step of the previous adaptive time grid, this grid can be used as an initial adaptive time grid for the next prediction horizon.
 Furthermore, to improve the inner open-loop solver in each iteration { one can use} as initial control the one computed at the previous step. \end{rmk}